Mapping class groupoids and Thompson's groups: Fundamental modular groupoid of a surface

-Recall that spines $\G \hookrightarrow S$ are endowed with a ribbon graph structure induced from the orientation of $S$.
-This induces a similar structure on $|\G |$.
-Define a {\it puncture} to be a maximal loop in $\widetilde{\Pi}_1^{\mathcal |G|}$ which turns always in the left direction defined by this ribbon graph structure.
-If this loop is finite, we say that the puncture is finite.
-Denote by ${|\G |}^\circ$ the set of punctures of $|\G |$.
-A quick experiment shows that flips preserves punctures, i.e. the set ${|\G |}^\circ$ is sent to the set ${|\G '|}^\circ$ under a flip.
-Since the same is true for doe moves, morphisms of $\pimcg$ preserve this extra structure, i.e. we may revise the sequence (\ref{miracle}) as
+A quick experiment shows that flips preserve punctures, i.e. the set $\G_1^\circ$ is sent to the set $\G_2^\circ$ under a flip.
+Since the same is obviously true for permutations of labels, morphisms of $\pimcg$ preserve this extra structure, i.e. we may revise (\ref{miracle}) as

-where $\aut^\circ(\widetilde{\Pi}_1^{|\G |})$ is the group of groupoid isomorphisms preserving the set of punctures and $\out^\circ(\pi_1(|\G |,f))$ is the group of puncture-preserving automorphisms of the fundamental group.
-Since $\mod(S)$ is known to be isomorphic to the group of outer automorphisms of $\pi_1(S)$ preserving the conjugacy classes of loops around the punctures, the composition of these morphisms defines an isomorphism
+where $\out^\circ(\pi_1(\G^*,x))$ is the group of automorphisms of the fundamental group preserving the conjugacy classes of punctures; modulo inner automorphisms.
+Since for $n,g<\infty$ the group $\mod(S)$ is known to be isomorphic to the group of puncture-preserving outer automorphisms of $\pi_1(S)$, the composition of the morphisms in~(\ref{miracle2}) defines an epimorphism